UNLOCK FREE TRAINING

 Real estate wholesaling is one of the smartest and best techniques to break into real estate investing.
 Wholesaling real estate permits an investor to mitigate existing risks by reducing the need to tie up capital for any length of time.

 Like all real estate, investors must approach wholesaling with prudence, transparency, and vigilance to ensure the transaction remains within the boundaries of Wisconsin law.
-A well-defined purchase and sale agreement, coupled with the provision of required disclosures, will offer the best insurance to comply with Wisconsin law and avoid any legality issues.
+A well-defined purchase and sale agreement, coupled with the provision of required disclosures, will offer the best insurance to comply with Wisconsin law and avoid any legal issues.

 Milwaukee, Green Bay, and Madison, plus a host of smaller communities throughout the state of Wisconsin, offer real estate investors a plethora of potential wholesaling opportunities.

-*Disclosure: Real Estate Skills is not a law firm and the information contained here does not constitute legal advice.
+*Disclosure: Real Estate Skills is not a law firm, and the information contained here does not constitute legal advice.
 You should consult with an attorney before making any legal conclusions.
 The information presented here is educational in nature.
-All investments involve risks and the past performance of an investment, industry, sector, and/or market does not guarantee future returns or results.
+All investments involve risks, and the past performance of an investment, industry, sector, and/or market does not guarantee future returns or results.
 Investors are responsible for any investment decision they make.
 Such decisions should be based on an evaluation of their financial situation, investment objectives, risk tolerance, and liquidity needs.

 free real estate investment training